guardian/newsletters-nx/README.md

 -   defining the data model for editorial newsletters at the Guardian
 -   serving an API to access the newsletter data
--   serving a user interface for editorial to manage thier newsletters
+-   serving a user interface for editorial to manage their newsletters
 -   the state-machine library used between UI and API

 🛠**CURRENT STATUS: in development / WIP**🛠